FRABench and UFEval: Unified Fine-grained Evaluation with Task and Aspect Generalization: Abstract

 \section{Abstract}

-Evaluating the open-ended outputs of large language models (LLMs) has become a bottleneck as model capabilities, task diversity, and modality coverage rapidly expand.
-Existing ``LLM-as-a-Judge'' evaluators are typically narrow in a few tasks, aspects, or modalities, and easily suffer from low consistency.
-In this paper, we argue that explicit, fine-grained aspect specification is the key to both generalizability and objectivity in automated evaluation.
-To this end, we propose a hierarchical aspect taxonomy encompassing 112 distinct aspects that unifies evaluation across four representative settings --- Natural Language Generation, Image Understanding, Image Generation, and Interleaved Text-and-Image Generation.
-Building upon this taxonomy, we create FRABench, a benchmark comprising 60.4k pairwise samples with 325k evaluation labels obtained from a combination of human and LLM annotations.
-FRABench provides the first large-scale, multi-modal resource for training and meta-evaluating fine-grained LMM judges.
-Leveraging FRABench, we develop GenEval, a fine-grained evaluator generalizable across tasks and modalities.
-Experiments show that GenEval (i) attains high agreement with GPT-4o and expert annotators, (ii) transfers robustly to unseen tasks and modalities, and (iii) reveals systematic weaknesses of current LMMs on evaluation\footnote{Our code can be found at https://github.com/ALEX-nlp/FRABench-and-GenEval}.
+Evaluating open-ended outputs of Multimodal Large Language Models has become a bottleneck as model capabilities, task diversity, and modality rapidly expand.
+Existing ``MLLM-as-a-Judge'' evaluators, though promising, remain constrained to specific tasks and aspects.
+In this paper, we argue that, on one hand, based on the interconnected nature of aspects, learning specific aspects can generalize to unseen aspects; on the other hand, jointly learning to assess multiple visual aspects and tasks may foster a synergistic effect.
+To this end, we propose UFEval, the first unified fine-grained evaluator with task and aspect generalization for four evaluation tasks --- Natural Language Generation, Image Understanding, Image Generation, and Interleaved Text-and-Image Generation.
+However, training such a unified evaluator is hindered by the lack of a large-scale, multi-modal, and aspect-level resource.
+To address this gap, we introduce FRABench, a comprehensive fine-grained evaluation dataset.
+Specifically, (1) We first construct a hierarchical aspect taxonomy encompassing 112 distinct aspects across the aforementioned four tasks.
+(2) Based on this taxonomy, we create FRABench, comprising 60.4k pairwise samples with 325k evaluation labels obtained from a combination of human and GPT-4o annotations.
+(3) Finally, leveraging FRABench, we develop UFEval, a unified fine-grained evaluator.
+Experiments show that learning on specific aspects enables UFEval to generalize to unseen aspects, and joint learning to assess diverse visual tasks and aspects can lead to substantial mutual benefits\footnote{Our code and dataset can be found at https://github.com/ALEX-nlp/UFEval}.